-While the obvious trick to improve the look of dark circles is to get a good night’s sleep, how you sleep is actually key.
-Instead of sleeping on your side, try sleeping flat on your back — bonus points if you prop up your head on a couple pillows.
+While the obvious trick to improve the look of dark circles is to get a good night’s sleep, how you sleep is also key.
+Instead of sleeping on your side, try sleeping flat on your back — bonus points if you prop up your head with a couple of pillows.
 This can help to keep fluid from pooling under your eyes, which can cause puffiness and bring attention to those dark circles.

-Excessive—unprotected—sun exposure can lead to increased melanin production and the appearance of even darker under-eye circles.
-Be sure to incorporate broad-spectrum SPF into your skin care routine, particularly around the eyes and go the extra mile by wearing sunglasses with UV filters to protect your eyes from the sun’s harmful rays.
+Excessive unprotected sun exposure can lead to increased melanin production and the appearance of even darker under-eye circles.
+Be sure to incorporate broad-spectrum SPF into your skincare routine, particularly around the eyes (try the SkinCeuticals Physical Eye UV Defense SPF 50), and go the extra mile by wearing sunglasses with UV filters to protect your eyes from the sun’s harmful rays.

-Eyes tend to grow extra puffy and dark after they’ve been rubbed, which is why dark circles tend to be more pronounced after a good cry and during allergy season.
-Do your best to keep those mitts away from your eyes—and, while you’re at it, don't touch your face with your hands…ever.
-Hands are typically covered in germs and breakout-causing impurities that have no business on your face!
+Rubbing your eyes can cause puffiness, which is why dark circles tend to be more pronounced after a good cry session and during allergy season.
+While you’re at it, try to avoid touching your face with your hands at all times — unless they’ve just been washed.
+Hands can be covered in germs and breakout-causing bacteria.

-There’s a reason every movie montage of pampering and beautifying includes a clip of cucumbers over the eyes.
-Cold compresses — with items like cut cucumbers and caffeinated tea bags — can help to temporarily improve the look of the under-eye area.
+There’s a reason every makeover movie montage shows someone with cucumbers over the eyes.
+Cold compresses — with items like cold, cut cucumbers and caffeinated tea bags — can help to temporarily improve the look of dark and puffy under-eyes.

-We know you’ve heard it a million times, but staying hydrated really is a key to better-looking skin.
-Dehydration can lead to a dull skin tone and more visible dark circles.
-Make sure you stay hydrated—try infusing your water with fruit and herbs to make it tastier!
+We know you’ve heard it a million times, but staying hydrated really is the key to healthier skin.
+Dehydration can cause dullness and visible dark circles.

 Apply Eye Cream